DigiScore/neoscore/sketch.md

 Various utilities
 * Units

-## Reminders
-* Common functionality for interface to QGraphicsItem needs to be pulled out into a generic shared GraphicsItemInterface class

 ## Things to care about during this phase
 * _getting it done_  ---- the most important thing by far right now
 * Keeping the graphics backend strictly decoupled from the rest of the code